eriknyquist/nedry/README.rst

 Nedry is a self-hosted discord bot with a modular plugin system.
-Lots of useful behaviour is available out-of-the-box, but you can also install plugins to extend Nedry's behaviour. or even write your own plugins.
+Lots of useful behaviour is available out-of-the-box, but you can also install plugins to extend Nedry's behaviour, or even write your own plugins.

 Some out-of-the-box features include: